openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 ## Discovery

-Gateway discovery is only available for Homegear, you need at least 0.6.x for gateway discovery.
+Gateway discovery is available:
+* CCU
+* RaspberryMatic, >= 2.29.23.20171022
+* Homegear >= 0.6.x

 For all other gateways you have to manually add a bridge in a things file.
 Device discovery is supported for all gateways.

 The binding has a gateway type autodetection, but sometimes a gateway does not clearly notify the type.
 If you are using a YAHM for example, you have to manually set the gateway type in the bride configuration to CCU.